-Alternatively, when NSAC is exempted for the S-NSSAI, the AMF and the SMF skip the corresponding NSAC procedure for the S-NSSAI, i.e. this UE (respectively PDU Session) is not counted towards the maximum number of UEs (respectively PDU Sessions).
+Alternatively, when NSAC is exempted for the UE and/or PDU Session, the AMF and the SMF skip the corresponding NSAC procedure, i.e., this UE (respectively PDU Session) is not counted towards the maximum number of UEs (respectively PDU Sessions).

 The support of NSAC for the S-NSSAI used for SNPN Onboarding as described in clause 5.30.2.10 is optional and subject to Onboarding Network operator policies.